Church Fenton Level Crossing Reduction

 As part of the Transpennine Route Upgrade, we are proposing to replace three private railway crossings in the Church Fenton area – Rose Lane, Adamsons and Poulters – with a safer alternative.

-The Transpennine Route Upgrade will transform the railway between York, Leeds and Manchester to enable more frequent, more reliable, faster and greener trains – supporting economic growth in the North and delivering real benefits for passengers, communities and freight services along this vital rail artery.
+The Transpennine Route Upgrade will transform the railway between York, Leeds and Manchester.
+It will enable more frequent, more reliable, faster and greener trains.
+This supports economic growth in the North and delivers benefits for passengers, communities and freight services along this vital rail artery.

 Our plans